bitlaab-bolt/wevi/docs/installation.md

 When your targeting windows platform:

-For nightly version download [webview.dll](https://github.com/bitlaab-bolt/wevi/blob/main/libs/windows/webview.dll) and put this to your final executables installation directory.
+For alpha version download [webview.dll](https://github.com/bitlaab-bolt/wevi/blob/main/libs/windows/webview.dll) and put this to your final executables installation directory.

-For release version download `webview.dll` from the Release Tag.
+For release version download `webview.dll` from the attachment section of the Release Tag.